To view the SEND Policy click here

 - Students with SEND are usually identified in the Year 6/7 transition / liaison window.

 - All students are assessed using standardised reading, spelling and numeracy tests on entry.
-Any mid-year transfers are tested on the day of arrival in the Learning Student Centre.
+Any mid-year transfers are tested on the day of arrival in the Learning Support Centre.

 - Updates are made termly or more frequently if indicated.

 - The school will refer to external agencies for assessment or diagnosis as appropriate following consultation with parents/ carers.